 Recipe 2 – Coconut ladoo with condensed milk

-- To a pan, add 2 cups coconut, 1/4 tsp cardamom powder and ½ tin condensed milk.
+- To a pan, add 1½ cups desiccated coconut, ¼ tsp cardamom powder and ½ cup + 2 tablespoons condensed milk.

-- The mixture thickens and turns to a mass.
+- Cook stirring continuously, till the mixture thickens and turns to a mass. (check step-by-step photos above for consistency)

-- The coconut ladoo mixture must be still moist.
+- Turn off the stove.
+At this stage the coconut ladoo mixture must be still moist.
 If you overcook then the ladoos will turn hard.

-- Store these in a air tight box and refrigerate.
+- Cool these completely.
+Store in a air tight box and refrigerate.
 Use up within a week.

 Recipe 3 – Coconut ladoo with jaggery

-- Add little ghee, cardamoms and nuts.
+- Add cardamoms and fried nuts.
 Cool down and roll to balls.

 - Store coconut laddus in a air tight jar and store at room temperature.
 Use up within 7 days.